chnmotoTmz/mp4_to_edl_srt_v2/README.md

 ### 既知の問題点

-#### 音声抽出に関する問題
+#### Audio Extraction Issues
-- 一部のMP4ファイルで音声ストリームの検出に失敗することがある
-- 音声品質によって文字起こしの精度が大きく変動する
+- Some MP4 files may fail to detect audio streams
+- Transcription accuracy varies significantly depending on audio quality

-#### EDL/SRT生成の課題
+#### EDL/SRT Generation Challenges
-- タイムコードが正確に同期しないケースがある
-- 長時間の動画処理時にメモリ使用量が増大する
+- Timecode synchronization issues in some cases
+- Increased memory usage when processing long videos

-#### GUI関連
+#### GUI Related
-- プログレスバーの更新が不安定
-- 処理中のキャンセル機能が未実装

-### 今後の開発予定

-- Whisperモデルの選択機能の強化
-- 言語設定オプションの拡充
-- 音声処理パラメータの調整機能
-- メモリ使用量の最適化
-- GUIの機能改善と安定化
-- **インターフェース言語の追加**
+- Unstable progress bar updates
+- No cancel functionality during processing

-### フィードバックのお願い
+### Feedback Request

-このツールは開発途中であり、多くの改善の余地があります。以下のような情報をいただけると助かります：
-- バグや動作の問題点
-- 必要な機能やオプション
+This tool is under development and has room for improvement.
+We appreciate feedback on:
+- Bugs or operational issues
+- Needed features or options
-- 使用時の気づき
+- Usage observations

-### DaVinci Resolveでのオフラインクリップエラー対処法
+### Handling Offline Clips in DaVinci Resolve

-EDLファイルをDaVinci Resolveにインポートした際にオフラインメディアエラーが発生した場合、以下の設定でレンダリングを中断せず続行できます:

-1. 「環境設定」→「ユーザー」→「ユーザーインターフェース設定」を開く
-2. 「処理できないフレーム/クリップがある場合にレンダリングを停止」のチェックを外す
+If you encounter offline media errors when importing EDL files into DaVinci Resolve, you can configure Resolve to continue rendering by:

+1. Go to Preferences → User → User Interface Settings
+2. Uncheck "Stop rendering when a frame or clip cannot be processed"
-3. 「保存」をクリック
+3. Click "Save"

-この設定により、オフラインクリップはスキップされ、レンダリングプロセス全体が停止することなく完了します。
+This setting allows Resolve to skip offline clips during rendering rather than stopping the entire process.

 ### 注意事項
 - 処理時間は動画の長さやPCのスペックによって変動します